crawlchat/crawlchat/front/public/changelog/13-data-gaps.md

 ---
-title: Data gaps & analysis
+title: Data gaps and analysis
 date: 2025-08-19
 type: changelog
+tags: focus
 ---

 Now the bot **analyses the data gaps** whenever it gives out an answer for any question across the channels.
 It primarily checks two aspects